mtavares21/TOP-CatGif/README.md

 # TOP-CatGif

-A simple project essencially about working with API's.
+A simple project to apply the basics of working with API's.

 Just click on the button and fetch a new gif!